sokoide/tangnano_6502_cpu/day01/README.md

 ## 🛠️ Practice: Blinking LED Project

 If you want to run this on real hardware with minimal setup friction, use the working reference project in `day01_completed/`:
+This completed project contains board-specific files for both Tang Nano 9K and 20K, which is the recommended way to run the examples.

 ```bash
 cd day01_completed